Diplomatic Aircraft Clearance Procedures for Foreign State Aircraft To Operate in United States National Airspace

 • Departure from the United States – Plus or minus three (3) hours.

-Any arrival or departure beyond the time frames established herein requires the foreign embassy to immediately submit an amendment to the applicable DCAS application and email the DCAS Administrator.
+Any arrival or departure beyond the timeframes established herein requires the foreign embassy to immediately submit an amendment to the applicable DCAS application and email the DCAS Administrator.

 It is the responsibility of the foreign government to coordinate and confirm with the appropriate airport points of contact all arrival and departure schedules and changes.
 There are circumstances whereby an airport authority, military or civilian, may not be able to accommodate the user request.